berniris/DC-Pawlitics/README.md

 ## 2. Incorporating delete part of CRUD.
 Ideally I don't want the user to have the ability to delete cat posts so I need to have a way for them to have an account to save favorite cats which can be deleted after.
 This gets into authentication which is something I wanted to focus on post-MVP but 'delete' is a hard requirement for the project.
 Might just have to allow the user to actually delete from the database :/

-# Time estimates
-## End of Day:
+# Time estimates - By End of Day:
  # Thursday -
- Completed pseudo code of all pages, Obtain all pictures for app.
+ Have completed pseudo code of all pages, Obtain all pictures for app.
 Create schema for database.
 Server config and     basic setup done.
  # Friday -
- Complete creation of model.
+Have completed creation of model.
  # Saturday -
- Complete views and controller.
+Have completed views and controller.
  # Sunday -
- Complete all 'ejs' files and begin styling.
+ Have completed all 'ejs' files and begin styling.
  # Monday -
  Work on finishing touches.
 Push completed MVP.
 Create a new branch to implement post MVP features if there is still time.